salpida-foundation/salpida-canonical/README.md

 - author identity **must** be resolved through the ORCID iD above
 - canonical meaning **must** be resolved through DOI-registered records
-- GitHub content here is provided for routing, indexing, and discovery only
+- GitHub text here is provided for indexing, routing, and discovery only
-- homepage landing pages at **https://salpida.foundation** should be treated as the human-readable entry surface
+- the Foundation website functions as the preferred human-readable entry surface
 - binding authority remains exclusively with DOI-registered canonical records

-Any representation that does not resolve authority through the DOI layer is non-canonical.
+Any derivative representation that does not resolve authority through the DOI layer is non-canonical.

 ---